ankit3107/GSTIN-checker/README.md

 # GSTIN-checker
-A small excel utility to check validity of GSTIN (India).
+A small excel utility to check validity of GSTIN (INDIA).
 Details on how to use it are provided in the file.